meom-group/DCM/DOC/dcm_rt_manual.md

     * `XML/*.xml`

  1. Edit template files :
-    * **`includefile.sh`**: This file is essentially used for setting up the path of some key directories, through environement variables.
+    * **`includefile.sh`**: This file is essentially used for setting up the path of some key directories, through environment variables.
 These variables have a name starting with F_ for directories on the archiving system (`SDIR`), and with P_ for the directories on the production system.
 At present, it is recommended to work mainly with the production machine (because the archiving system on HPC, is likely not a mirror of the production machine, as it used to be).
 Nevertheless, up to now we maintain this double path system: The running script uses special functions for retrieving files on the `TMPDIR` area, looking first on the production machine, and then on the archiving system if not found.
 Most of the default setting may work if you follow a strict building of DCM.
 However, you still have some freedom to chose paths for forcing files, weight files, XIOS lib etc...
 Comments in the script are hopefully clear enough to describe the different environment variables.

-      Additionally, it allows the correspondance between hard coded file name within NEMO and the corresponding file in the real world.
+      Additionally, it allows the correspondance between hard coded file names within NEMO and the corresponding file in the real world.
 Actually, only a few hard coded names remains in NEMO4.
 Most of the file names are now passed to NEMO through a namelist variable.
-In the `includefile.sh` on a same line you have the world name on the left and the corresponding NEMO name on the left.
+In the `includefile.sh` on a same line you have the world name on the left and the corresponding NEMO name on the right.
 Script comments may help for understanding who is who...

       Last but not least, the variable `MAXSUB` defined at the end of the file is there for automatic re-submission: Segments of job will be chained until `MAXSUB` segments are performed. ( See `<CONFIG>-<CASE>.db` below).
     * **`<CONFIG>-<CASE>_<MACHINE>.sh`** : This is the 'job' file that will be submitted to the HPC batch system.
 Therefore it starts with a header corresponding to the batch system directives.
 This is why it is 'machine' dependent.

-      The remaining par of this script is the same on any system.
+      The remaining part of this script is the same on any system.
 It needs editing for the following:

       ```
       # Following numbers must be consistant with the header of this job